timescale/docs/cloud/data-tiering/about-data-tiering.md

     native data types, but not for non-native types, such as `JSON`, `JSONB`, and `GIS`.

+*   **Latency tradeoffs.** S3 has a much higher latency than EBS.
+Latency for S3 is in the 100s of milliseconds vs 1-10ms latency for EBS volumes.
+That can affect the execution time of queries, especially lighter queries in latency sensitive environments.

 ## Learn more

 Learn [how data tiering works][how-to].